Who needs a Citizenship Certificate?

 I am a naturalized Citizen of Canada.
 I have lost my Citizenship Card.
 Have I lost my status?You cannot lose your Canadian Citizenship unless you misrepresented yourself when you immigrated to Canada or when you applied for Citizenship.
-You can replace your citizenship card with the new citizenship certificate by completing this form.
+You can replace your citizenship card with the new certificate of Canadian Citizenship by completing this form.

-Request for urgent processing of your Citizenship Certificate
+Request for urgent processing of your Canadian Citizenship Certificate

 - Mail your application by registered mail, Xpresspost, or courier.